Keep Kids Busy With These Simple Make Ahead Projects

 Shaving Cream – Fill an old cookie sheet with shaving cream and let the kids have at it!
 You might want to take their shirts off before you let them dig in, let’s just say I speak from experience.
 My kids love to do this, my seven-year-old still asks all the time.
 If you want to get really creative, let them add some food coloring.
 I like to do this right before bath time so that they can just hop right in and get rinsed off.

 Potions – Put some baking soda in a shallow bowl, give the kids a glass of vinegar and a dropper and let them make tiny volcanoes.
-If you want to get really fancy, give them a few containers with water, oil, salt, sugar, flour, whatever you have on hand and let them experiment.
+If you want to get really fancy, give them a few containers with water, oil, salt, sugar, flour, and let them experiment.
 I have collected a variety of droppers, tiny cups, fancy bottles, tiny spoons and bowls to use during this activity.
 Anything tiny or fancy makes them feel like wizards in a magical lab.

 Blank Elephant and Piggie Comic Pages from Adventures in Tutoring and Special Education – I don’t know how many of these I have printed out in the last few years, hundreds probably.
 My kids will fill them out over and over again, making up new stories and retelling the Elephant and Piggie books by Mo Willems.